BIGJRA/BIGJRA.github.io/rejuv.md

 Head to the southeast of town and a cutscene will play.
 Afterwards follow Venam into the sewers.
-You’ll be teaming up with Ren here, who will heal your Pokémon after every battle.
-Additionally, if you try to catch Pokémon while with Ren, you’ll need to knock one of the two out in order to catch the other, which can be frustrating.
+You’ll be teaming up with Ren here, who will heal your Pokemon after every battle.
+Additionally, if you try to catch Pokemon while with Ren, you’ll need to knock one of the two out in order to catch the other, which can be frustrating.

-Anyways, there are lots of new Pokémon here:
+Anyways, there are lots of new Pokemon here:

 Abandoned Sewers